top of page

 1992

-The International Squash Rackets Federation changes its name to the World Squash Federation.
+The International Squash Rackets Federation becomes World Squash Federation.

 1993